ml4design/ml4design.github.io/assets/notes/Lecture-6/Lecture-6.md

 		- It can take a long time to compute the accuracy
 		- Unclear if the subsystem is the problem or if it is an interaction with other subsystems

+We know that word embedding is *useful*.
+Bot, how do we know if they are *good*?
+How can we assess the quality of word embedding?

+Basically, in two ways.

+**Intrinsically**, by testing if the representations they create align with our (as designers) intuitions about word meaning.
+The idea is to use a similarity function (e.g., Cosine Similarity) to evaluate if words that are related in the evaluation space are also close in the embedding space.
+When doing this evaluation, the size of the context window (that is, how many words around the specific words are considered to define the context of the use of the word) matters.
+Shorter context windows tend to lead to representations that are a bit more syntactic since the information is coming from immediately nearby words.
+The most similar words to a target word *w* are semantically similar words with the same parts of speech.
+More extended context windows group together words that are topically related but not similar.

+**Extrinsically**, by evaluating if using the embeddings improves the downstream tasks' performance.
+So, using error functions as a proxy for embedding quality.
+This is experimentally possible, as the learning task and the dataset do not change.

 ---

 ### Intrinsic evaluation